Molly Walt, Chief Executive Officer

 Maria (Carrillo) Macias joined RSVP in April 2021 as the Fiscal & Operations Manager.
 Maria graduated from Morrison University, Reno, Nevada with a Bachelor of Science Degree in Business Management.
 She is a Certified Notary Public in the State of Nevada and is Fluent in English and Spanish.
 Maria has spent the past 15 years working in specialized areas of Accounting and Grants Management for reputable entities including the City of Reno and Access to Healthcare Network, where she monitored and ensured compliance with government grant requirements, account reconciliation, payroll processing and general accounting functions.
 Maria brings a high level of professionalism and positive outlook to her position and looks forward to helping RSVP with its financial and operational systems to sustain RSVP’s high- quality services and programs.

 Sandy Severance, Program Director

-Sandy Severance joined the Nevada Rural Counties RSVP Program as their Program Director in February 2017.
+Sandy Severance joined RSVP as their Program Director in February 2017.
 At RSVP, Sandy supports the organization’s direct service and community service programs.
 Prior to her work with RSVP, Sandy worked as a Consultant in Nairobi, Kenya as a grant writer for renewable energy projects across the continent and served as Executive Director for two nonprofits in Pueblo, Colorado, NeighborWorks of Pueblo and the Pueblo Human Relations Commission.
 Sandy has also worked with the Hugh O’Brian Youth Foundation as their Development Associate and with the international development and relief agency, International Medical Corps at their corporate office in Los Angeles and served in the field for two years in Angola, Southern Africa as the Finance Controller.
 Sandy has been active on many Colorado Boards including the Suicide Prevention Center and the Urban Renewal Authority.